 - Renton from Eureka Seven unleashes a horrifying scream in Episode 20.

-- Cheza from Wolf's Rain definitely fits this.
+- Cheza from Wolfs Rain definitely fits this.
 Upon seeing or just sensing spilled wolf's blood nearby, she gives an unnervingly loud and high-pitched scream.
 The first time she did, Toboe went crazy.
-His increasingly hysterical attempts to cover his ears, overlapped with a wolf's howls of pain, were deeply unsettling to this troper.
+His increasing hysteria overlapped with a wolf's howls of pain can be unsettling.